sbi-galev/2024/local_info.md

 # Local information

 The meeting will be held in the [School of Physics](https://maps.app.goo.gl/pR1JLSzCbQrYCA5v5), located very centrally, but uphill.
+We will use two rooms:
+- Edenrby - ground floor (Tuesday, Thursday, Friday)
+- Berry - third flooe (Wednesday)

 ## Travelling to Bristol
 If you are travelling from London, there is a fast train connection (1,5 - 2 hours) from London Paddington.
 The central train station is Bristol Temple Meads.